neuro-team-femto/neuro-team-femto.github.io/_posts/2025-09-15-Tribology-Psychophysics-PhD-positions.md

 #### Applicants

 We anticipate the opening of two PhD positions: funding for one is already confirmed, for a tentative start in Oct-Dec.
-2025; funding for the second is pending, for a tentative start in Jan-Mar.
-2026.
+2025; funding for the second is pending, for a start in 2026.
 We are accepting applications for both positions as of Sept.
 2025.

 The ideal applicants for these two positions hold a Master of Science in mechanical engineering or tactile psychophysics.
 One position (position A) is anticipated to focus more on experimental development (conception and validation of a tribometer), and may offer best training potential for applicants who already have a solid background in mechanical engineering, as well as programming experience with sensors and actuators in languages like Matlab or LabVIEW.
-The second position (position B) is anticipated to focus more on psychophysics (experimental study of tactile perception), and may offer best training potential for applicants who already have a solid background in psychophysics or experimental psychology, as well as data-analysis experience in languages like Python or R.
+The second position (position B) is anticipated to focus more on psychophysics (experimental study of tactile perception), and may offer best training potential for applicants who already have a solid background in psychophysics or experimental psychology, as well as data-analysis experience in languages like Python or R. Position A is expected to start in 2025, and position B in 2026.

 <hr>

 #### How to apply:

-Applications must be done via the CNRS employment portal, at this [LINK].
+Applications must be done solely via the CNRS employment portal, at this [LINK](https://emploi.cnrs.fr/Offres/Doctorant/UMR6174-JEAAUC-010/Default.aspx).
+In more details, the link concerns the application for the first PhD position (position A).
+However, we suggest that applicants who may feel their background and interest provides a better fit to position B apply nevertheless to position A via this link, as the project offers flexibility on the calendar of both positions.
+Applicants are encouraged to comment on what aspects of the project is most interesting for them in a cover letter.

 For informal enquiries, please contact: <br>
 Pierre-Henri Cornuault ([pierre_henri.cornuault@univ-fcomte.fr](pierre_henri.cornuault@univ-fcomte.fr)) & Jean-Julien Aucouturier ([jj.aucouturier@pm.com](mailto:jj.aucouturier@pm.com)).
+Note that applications should only be submitted via the link above, and applications received by email will not be processed.